mdabdulripon/c-sharp-goto/Generic/GenericsConcept/README.md

 	var operatorResult = new OperatorResult<bool>();
 	In this case the actual type is boolean
 ```
+### Best practice of Generic methods
+- Create generics method to build the reusable code.
+- Avoid generics when not needed.

 ### What is the purpose of a generic constrains?
 - To limit the types accepted for a generic type parameter.